nfredrik/mickarucken/README.md

 # Platform

 I have chosen a cloud solution i.e. DataCake since it's easy and not to much work to get it going.
-With the measurement I think it's a good fit.
+With the picked measurements I think it's a good fit.
 Apart from setting up the acount on DataCake we need to configure how the data that arrives should be decoded, see below and how it should be presented in a Dashboard.